|

 130. As an additional warm-up: before

-a performance, listen to CDs or tapes that inspire you.
-You
+a performance, listen to music CDs or DVDs that inspire you.

-will usually play better as a result of the motivation you feel
+You will usually play better as a result of the motivation you

 131. Consider practicing drums in